 Grand Rapids Domestic Violence Attorneys

-Domestic violence charges are serious charges, and you need to protect yourself by contacting the best Domestic Violence Attorneys in Grand Rapids, Michigan.
+Domestic violence charges are serious charges, and you need to protect yourself by contacting the best Domestic Violence Defense Attorneys in Grand Rapids, Michigan.
 We will listen to your story, and our legal team will create the best defense strategy we can for you. Â

 We are here to help our victims get the help they need to protect themselves, including PPOs – personal protection orders.
 So don’t hesitate to make that call; your case is urgent and serious.
 Call John Engman & Associates today.